ericthehacker/workshop-app/README.md

 #### 3. Declare execute method

 Last step, you need to implement logic of your command.
 You would need to override `execute` method and implement your logic inside.
+For exmaple, this command will publish a message to the API client:

 ```php
 protected function execute(InputInterface $input, OutputInterface $output)